kubeflow/website/content/docs/fairing/install-fairing.md

     ```
     Python 3.6.5
     ```

-1. You need to have Docker installed to use Kubeflow Fairing.
-Kubeflow Fairing packages your code as a docker image and executes it in a remote cluster.
-    To check if your local Docker daemon is running, run the following command in your terminal session:
+1. Kubeflow Fairing uses Docker to package your code.
+Run the following command in your terminal session to verify if Docker is installed and running in your notebook environment:

     ```bash
     docker ps
     ```

-    *  If you get a message like `docker: command not found`, then [install Docker](https://docs.docker.com/install/).
+    *  If you receive the `docker: command not found` message, [install Docker](https://docs.docker.com/install/).
-    *  If you get an error like `Error response from daemon: Bad response from Docker engine`, then [restart your docker daemon][docker-start].
+    *  If you receive the `Error response from daemon: Bad response from Docker engine` message, [restart your docker daemon][docker-start].
     *  If you are using Linux and you use sudo to access Docker, follow these steps to [add your user to the docker group][docker-non-root].
 Note, the docker group grants privileges equivalent to the root user.
 To learn